 Many of these gifts are recognizable at an early age.
 They become clues in our discovery of what God has created us to do.

 Yet, as we begin to experience the hardships of life, these gifts can become clouded by our failures or our need to impress others.
 We can have a harder time seeing what we are good at, losing sight of our purpose.
 Even worse, we can become confused about our identity in Christ.

-The Truth about Who You are in Christ
+The Truth about Our Identity in Christ

 As I watched others around me doing “great” things, I began to feel left behind.